Robust Tests of Model Incompleteness in the Presence of Nuisance Parameters: Set-up

 We illustrate the objects introduced above with examples.
 Our first example is a discrete game of complete information \citep{BRESNAHANJoE91,CilibertoTamer2009}.

 \begin{example}[Discrete Games of Strategic Substitution] \rm There are two players (e.g., firms).
 Each player may either choose $y^{(j)}=0$ or $y^{(j)}=1$.
 The payoff of player $j$ is

-where $y^{(-j)}\in\{0,1\}$ denotes the other player's action, $x^{(j)}$ is player $j$'s observable characteristics, and $u^{(j)}$ is an unobservable payoff shifter.
+where $y^{(-j)}\in\{0,1\}$ is the opponent's action, $x^{(j)}$ is player $j$'s observable characteristics, and $u^{(j)}$ is an unobservable payoff shifter.
 The payoff is summarized in the table below and is assumed to belong to the players' common knowledge.

 The key parameter is the \emph{strategic interaction effect} $\beta^{(j)}$ which captures the impact of the opponent's taking $y^{(-j)}=1$ on player $j$'s payoff.
-Suppose that $\beta^{(j)}\le 0$ for both players.\footnote{Games with strategic complementarity can be analyzed similarly.} For example, if the outcome represents each firm's market entry, $\beta^{(j)}$ measures the effect of the other firm's entry on firm $j$'s profit.
-Let $\theta = (\beta', \delta')'$.
-Suppose that the players play a pure strategy Nash equilibrium (PSNE).
+Suppose that $\beta^{(j)}\le 0$ for both players.\footnote{This restriction is often used in models of market entry.
+Games with strategic complementarity (i.e., $\beta^{(j)}\ge 0$) can be analyzed similarly.} Suppose that the players play a pure strategy Nash equilibrium (PSNE).
 Then, one can summarize the set of PSNEs by the following correspondence:

-where $S_{\theta,(1,0)}=\{u^{(1)}>-x^{(1)}{}'\delta^{(1)}-\beta^{(1)}, u^{(2)}<-x^{(2)}{}'\delta^{(2)}-\beta^{(2)}\}\cup\{-x^{(1)}{}'\delta^{(1)}<u^{(1)}<-x^{(1)}{}'\delta^{(1)}-\beta^{(1)}, u^{(2)}<-x^{(2)}{}'\delta^{(2)}\}$ and $S_{\theta,(0,1)}=\{u^{(1)}<-x^{(1)}{}'\delta^{(1)}, u^{(2)}>-x^{(2)}{}'\delta^{(2)}\}\cup\{-x^{(1)}{}'\delta^{(1)}<u^{(1)}<-x^{(1)}{}'\delta^{(1)}-\beta^{(1)}, u^{(2)}>x^{(2)}{}'\delta^{(2)}-\beta^{(2)}\}$.
+where, $\theta = (\beta', \delta')'$, $S_{\theta,(1,0)}=\{u^{(1)}>-x^{(1)}{}'\delta^{(1)}-\beta^{(1)}, u^{(2)}<-x^{(2)}{}'\delta^{(2)}-\beta^{(2)}\}\cup\{-x^{(1)}{}'\delta^{(1)}<u^{(1)}<-x^{(1)}{}'\delta^{(1)}-\beta^{(1)}, u^{(2)}<-x^{(2)}{}'\delta^{(2)}\}$ and $S_{\theta,(0,1)}=\{u^{(1)}<-x^{(1)}{}'\delta^{(1)}, u^{(2)}>-x^{(2)}{}'\delta^{(2)}\}\cup\{-x^{(1)}{}'\delta^{(1)}<u^{(1)}<-x^{(1)}{}'\delta^{(1)}-\beta^{(1)}, u^{(2)}>x^{(2)}{}'\delta^{(2)}-\beta^{(2)}\}$.